 These copays are available for members of BCBS Enhanced Care PPO (ECP), BCBS Traditional Care Network (TCN) – Medicare, BCBS Medicare Advantage Plan, and Aetna Medicare Advantage Plan.

-38 hearing aids to chose from
+38 hearing aids to choose from

-51 hearing aids to chose from
+51 hearing aids to choose from

-54 hearing aids to chose from
+54 hearing aids to choose from

-53 hearing aids to chose from
+53 hearing aids

 Have questions about your hearing coverage?

 Still not sure?
 Consider how better hearing affects your health.

 Research shows that hearing loss plays a major role in our physical and mental well-being.
 Simply put, better hearing is good for your body and brain.